open-telemetry/opamp-go/README.md

 is a network protocol for remote management of large fleets of data collection Agents.

-OpAMP allows Agents to report their status to and receive configuration from a Server and to receive addons and agent installation package updates from the server.
+OpAMP allows Agents to report their status to and receive configuration from a Server and to receive agent package updates from the server.
 The protocol is vendor-agnostic, so the Server can remotely monitor and manage a fleet of different Agents that implement OpAMP, including a fleet of mixed agents from different vendors.